nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 !!! note ""
 	**Figure 2:** Stop-and-Wait ARQ protocol: The message gets lost, so the sender retransmits it.

-The figure below shows an example where the message from the sender is received, but the ACK from the receiver is lost.
+The figure below shows an example where the message from the sender is received, but the ACK is lost.
 Again, when the timout ends, the sender has not received an ACK.
 So, it retransmits its message.
-The receiver receives the message, and again, sends an ACK.
-This time the ACK succeeds and things can go as normal.
+The receiver gets the message, and again, sends an ACK.
+This time the ACK succeeds and things can go as usual.

 ![Stop-and-Wait ARQ protocol: The message was received, but the ACK gets lost, so the sender retransmits the message.](c9_Ack3.png)